Cover of The White Doll's Secret

 The Boogeyman carries a beautiful white doll.

-Esta boneca tem cabelos dourados e um lindo vestido azul.
+Essa boneca tem cabelos dourados e um belo vestido azul.

 This doll has golden hair and a pretty blue dress.